-Each school year hundreds of students are introduced to this in-depth process of filmmaking, producing dozens of acclaimed student shorts, many of which can be seen at the SIFF Student Showcase during our annual festival.
+Each school year hundreds of students are introduced to this in depth process to filmmaking, producing dozens of acclaimed student shorts, many of which can be seen at the SIFF Student Showcase during our annual festival.

-Please consider a donation today to help us continue to sustain and support the SVHS Media Arts Program.
-Your contribution is tax-deductible where allowable by law.
+Please consider a donation to help us continue to sustain and support the SVHS Media Arts Program.
+Your contribution is tax deductible where allowable by law.
 Tax ID 68-0428999.